 Popular Rental Amenities Maui

 Many vacationers spend more time comparing the vacation rentals providing a pool.
-Nearly all of the accommodations have one there.
-In addition, rentals with pools Maui have an average price of $1,223 per night.
+Most of the accommodations have one there.
+In addition, rentals with pools Maui have an average price of $1,238 per night.
 Most of the available accommodations with pools are condo.
-If you would ideally like to be close to the water, nearly all of the accommodations with a pool are located within 2 kilometres of the waterfront.
+If you would ideally like to be close to the water, most of the accommodations with a pool are located within 2 kilometres of the waterfront.

 Price and Availability Index in Maui